The 15 Best Games Like Final Fantasy

-The game was originally released for the Super Nintendo in 1995 and has been re-released on several platforms since.
-Chrono Trigger is often considered one of the best video games of all time.
+The game originally came out on Super Nintendo in 1995 and has been re-released on several platforms since.
 If you’re a fan of Final Fantasy, there’s a really good chance you will enjoy playing Chrono Trigger.

 Resonance of Fate

-In a hail of gunfire, the course of the planet is altered.
-Resonance of Fate tells a story about emotional connections and firearms set in a world that is coming to an end.
+Resonance of Fate tells a story about emotional connections and firearms, set in a world that is coming to an end.

-I seriously enjoyed and appreciated the blazing gun fights while flying through the skies in this beautifully designed game that takes place in a devastated universe.
+I seriously appreciated taking part in blazing gun fights while flying through the skies in this beautifully designed game that takes place in a devastated universe.
 The complex plot revolves around the theme of fate as the end of humanity unfolds.

-Unlike anything you’ve ever encountered, the fighting system blends fast-paced gun fights and strategical choices.
+The combat system blends fast-paced gun fights and strategic choices.
 On top of all that, each scene is greatly enhanced due to several amazing musical compositions by Kohei Tanaka and Motoi Sakuraba.

 The Kingdom Hearts Series

-Sora’s quest is an Epic hero’s journey about friendship and saving many worlds from the darkness.
-These games have been loved by gamers for years because of the art style, beloved characters, and unapologetic fan service.
+Sora’s quest is an epic hero’s journey about friendship and saving many worlds from the darkness.
+These games have a dedicated fanbase because of the art style, beloved characters, and unapologetic fan service.